kgrid-objects/cpic-collection/legacy_readme.md

     * "recommendation_classification"

 ### Key definitions
-The keys in the JSON object returned by the CPIC knowledge objects represent different aspects of the CPIC guideline for the drug and enzyme.
+The keys in the JSON object returned by the CPIC knowledge objects represent different aspects of the CPIC guideline for the drug and enzymee.

 * "metabolic_rate" [string] is the metabolizer status based on the guideline.
 It should be one of [Ultrarapid, Extensive, Intermediate, Poor]
 * "activity_score" [float] is a number based on the guideline